NYCOpportunity/patterns-plugin-properties/README.md

 # Patterns CLI CSS Properties Plugin

-A plugin command script for the [Patterns CLI](https://github.com/nycopportunity/patterns-cli) that will compile a JSON object containing design tokens into CSS Custom Properties using the [css-vars-from-json](https://github.com/TimoBechtel/css-vars-from-json) package.
+A plugin command script for the [Patterns CLI](https://github.com/nycopportunity/patterns-cli) that will compile an array of JSON objects containing design tokens into CSS Custom Properties using the [css-vars-from-json](https://github.com/TimoBechtel/css-vars-from-json) package.

 ## Usage